sandienunez/joyful-bites-bakery-backend/README.md

 ## Frontend

-The frontend for the Beach Journal can be found [here](https://github.com/sandienunez/joyful-bites-bakery-backend).
+The frontend for theJoyful Bites Bakery App can be found [here](https://github.com/sandienunez/joyful-bites-bakery-backend).

 ## Inspiration